pfinorbi/kubernetes-resume-challenge/README.md

 The most simple way of setting up an AKS cluster is probably via Azure CLI.

-First run `az login` to authenticate to Azure.
+First run `az login --use-device-code` to authenticate to Azure.

 Then run the following commands to set up some variables, create resource group and deploy cluster:
 ```